Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Calculation of and

-In the exact arithmetic, any non-zero smallest eigenvalue of a matrix corresponds to its non-degeneracy.
-However, in practice, the numerical stability and accuracy of matrix calculations depends on the condition number of the matrix.
+In the exact arithmetic, an arbitrary small non-zero value of the smallest eigenvalue of a matrix provides its non-degeneracy.
+However, in practice, the numerical stability and accuracy of matrix calculations depend on the condition numbers of matrices.
 Therefore, the aim of the choice of a proper $\alpha$ is to do the condition number of $\bfC(\tilde \bfa(\alpha))$ as small as possible.
 This minimization problem can be approximately reduced to the problem of maximization of the smallest eigenvalue $|\lambda_\text{min}(\alpha)| = \min_{z \in \calW(\alpha)} | g_\bfa(z) |$ of $\bfC(\tilde \bfa(\alpha))$, since the maximal eigenvalue is not larger than $\max_{z \in \spT} |g_\bfa(z)|$.